Food & Drink

 coffee, breakfast and cake

 If you have time to stop for a coffee whilst perusing the local independent shops on The Old High Street in Folkestone then we highly recommend Steep Street Coffee House – for their own blend of coffee and delicious cakes.
-Marley’s next door serves breakfast for Kings and Queens and is not to be missed.
-Folklore at the bottom of The Old High Street serves coffee, tea and the rest during the day, and by night is a cocktail bar of epic proportions.
+Marley’s has grown into its new venue at the base of The Old High Street where you can breakfast like a King or Queen; it’s not to be missed.
+Mocka Bistro is another stop for breakfast, lunch or supper.
+If you are just needing a tasty treat then Rachel Leigh Bakes has your cake and scone needs covered.
+Folklore nearby is a cocktail bar of epic proportions.
 There’s something exciting happening 7 nights a week with Drag Bingo, the weekly table-top games night, quizzes and films.

 Photo credits: Steep Street – Madaline Negrila